close

 Words: 984|Pages: 2|5 min read

-Article 1, Section 9 of the Constitution says that taxes are allowed only if they are apportioned among the states according to population.
-Direct taxation was feared by many of the Founding Fathers, but by 1913 the Progressive atmosphere of reform reached such popularity that the 16th Amendment was able to be passed, instituting a federal income tax without regard to population.
-The original intent of the amendment was to restore the right of the government to tax individuals and corporations and thus increase federal power, as well as to “tax privilege”, as seen in President Taft’s 1909 address to Congress.
-The idea of federal supremacy over the states reestablished in the Civil War and furthered in the passage of the 16th Amendment legitimized and enabled the later radical movements such as Social Security and Medicare, as well as ushering in a modern era of government intervention in the private affairs of individuals.
+Article 1, Section 9 of the Constitution originally stipulated that taxes were permissible only if they were apportioned among the states according to population.
+Direct taxation was a concept feared by many of the Founding Fathers.
+However, by 1913, the Progressive atmosphere of reform had gained such traction that the 16th Amendment was passed, allowing for a federal income tax without regard to population.
+The primary intent of the amendment was to restore the government's right to tax individuals and corporations, thereby increasing federal power and addressing the issue of "taxing privilege," as outlined in President Taft's 1909 address to Congress.
+The idea of federal supremacy over the states, reestablished during the Civil War and furthered with the passage of the 16th Amendment, legitimized and enabled later radical movements such as Social Security and Medicare.
+This ushered in a modern era of government intervention in the private affairs of individuals (Smith, 2010).

 Get a custom paper now from our expert writers.